 While I’m proud of our profession for the steps we’ve made, I would encourage us to continue to challenge, engage, and push each other to look at other factors that continue to be barriers to college-going, especially for those most underrepresented in higher education.
 I’m inspired by the dedication of the people I know in this profession.
 Let’s continue to push ourselves and our institutions to do better.

-served on the NACAC Task Force on Standardized Admission Testing for International and US Students.
+Gary Clark is director of UCLA Undergraduate Admission and served on the NACAC Task Force on Standardized Admission Testing for International and US Students.